 The name “Kuntur Wasi”, which origin is Quechua, means “House of the Condor”.
 Its ceremonial structure was built, renovated and subsequently amended by various societies, in the period from 1200 to 250 BC.
 Under the floor of the Temple, built around 800 BC, have been discovered several graves with many offerings of gold, ceramic, shells, stone and bone ornaments.
 After visiting the monoliths, we will continue visiting the Site Museum which displays the findings of the Japanese Mission, like necklaces, crowns, earrings, breastplates, trophy heads and small characters in the iconography Chavinoid, Cupisnique and of a particular local mode associated with Kuntur Wasi and Jequetepeque region, all made of gold.
 Then visit to the Province of San Pablo and return to Cajamarca.

-(*) Courtesy trip cancellation or trip interruption insurance up to US$500 per person unless additional coverage requested and purchased by client, Additional coverage is available at additional cost.
-Insurance provided by Access America under their rules and regulations.
-Valid for US citizens only.
-International flights, individual tours and treks are excluded.
-Insurance not available for residents of Washington State.
-Peru Travel and Tours, LLC is not obligated to purchase an insurance policy nor liable if a policy is declined by client.
-Peru Travel and Tours, LLC is not obligated to compensate in any way if a policy is not purchased or can not be purchased.
+(*) Available Basic trip cancellation/ interruption insurance up to US$500 per person.
+Approximate cost of policy US$50 per person unless additional trip cancellation/interruption coverage is requested.
+Insurance provided by Allianz Travel Insurance under their rules and regulations.
+Valid for US citizens and legal residents only.
+International flights, individual tours and/or treks are excluded.
+Peru Travel and Tours, LLC is not obligated to purchase an insurance policy nor liable if a policy is not purchased or declined by client.
+Peru Travel and Tours, LLC is not obligated to compensate in any way or form if a policy is not purchased or can not be purchased.